mrcllvnh/geog458-lab4/README.md

 # Lab 4 – Map Design and Tiles Generation

-This project demonstrates the creation and visualization of four tile sets using **Mapbox GL JS** and **Mapbox Studio**, focusing on parcel data in Seattle, Washington.
+This project demonstrates the creation and visualization of four tile sets using **Mapbox GL JS** and **Mapbox Studio**, focusing on parcel data in University District, Seattle, Washington.

 ---